Add the Source Text property of a text layer to the Essential Graphics panel.

 Properties from a composition that is not in the hierarchy of the primary composition are considered unrelated properties.
 When you add unrelated properties to the Essential Graphics panel, a warning message is displayed.
 The properties are still added to the panel, but are highlighted in red and have no effect when exported as a Motion Graphics template.

 To use unrelated properties, nest the composition containing the properties into the primary composition or the hierarchy.

 Unrelated properties do not work when the composition is exported as a Motion Graphics template.

 You can add supported properties from any effect or any layer property group such as - Transform, Masks, and Material Options.

 Types of supported controls:

-If you add unsupported properties, After Effects displays a warning message, 'After Effects Error: Property type is not yet supported for use in Motion Graphics templates.'
+If you add unsupported properties, After Effects displays a warning message.

 To add a control, drag single or multiple selected properties from the timeline into the Essential Graphics panel.